How Your Food Choices Can Help Fight Climate Change

 Making beans your go-to protein even occasionally can greatly reduce greenhouse gases.
 According to research published in the journal Climate Change, if every American swapped in beans for conventionally raised meat once a week for a year, it would keep 75.3 million metric tons of CO2 out of the atmosphere.

 Did you know that if cattle were their own nation, they would be the third largest producer of greenhouse gases behind the U.S. and China?
 Research shows producing just one quarter-pound burger uses up enough energy to power an iPhone for six months and enough water to fill ten bathtubs.
 Imagine what would happen if we all cut out meat for just three meals a week!

 If you begin to enjoy vegetarian or vegan meals but still want to keep meat in your diet, just cutting back on your consumption by half could reduce your diet's carbon footprint by a whopping 40 percent.
-Check out our Vegan Diet Center and Vegetarian Diet Center to find inspiration for delicious, satisfying meals.
+Check out our Vegan Diet Center and Vegetarian Diet Center to find inspiration for delicious, satisfying plant-based meals.